-All bullying incidents must be recorded.
-This will be done using the Bullying Log sheets (see appendix C).
-This are stored on the T-Drive and are started when an allegation is first made.
-They contain details of the initial allegation, notes from any investigation and any actions taken.
-Any further incidents regarding the allegation are added to these documents to give a chronology.
-This are kept as living documents that can be accessed and updated by all staff.
+All bullying incidents must be recorded on CURA - information to be recorded can be found in appendix C .
+It must contain details of the initial allegation, notes from any investigation and any actions taken.
+Any further incidents regarding the allegation are added to CURA to give a chronology.
+These are shared with relevant staff so it can be updated as needed.
 Parents of both parties should be informed.